Infernolia/SAMHAR-COVID19-Hackathon/README.md

 # SAMHAR-COVID19-Hackathon

-This repository contains the final model, trained by our team for Pneumonia detection.
+This repository contains the final model, trained by our team.Currenly it works for Pneumonia Diagnosis, and a new model for Coronavirus will be trained at CDAC.

 The submission of our project COVID-X is as follows:

-Github:
+Github:<BR>
-Project Model for Pneumonia Diagnosis
+Project Model Code for Pneumonia Diagnosis<BR>
-Instructions for running the model
+Instructions for running the model<BR>

-Google Drive Link:
+Google Drive Link:<BR>
-Main Project Presentation, with CNN architecture and Use Case Diagram Video demonstrating the Project
+Main Project Presentation, with CNN architecture and Use Case Diagram<BR>
+Video demonstrating the Project<BR>
-Front End and Backend Code
+Front End and Backend Code<br>

 Here is the link for the Google Drive: